Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Pagination.md

 <a name="connectWithKeyEvent"></a>
-## Responding to window key event
+## Respond to window key event

-A [window key event](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.Window.html#Tizen_NUI_Window_KeyEvent) can be associated with the Pagination by the method that will handle the event (`Window_KeyEvent` in the example below):
+A [Window KeyEvent](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.Window.html#Tizen_NUI_Window_KeyEvent) is associated with the pagination by a method that handles the `Window_KeyEvent` event as shown in the following code:
 ```cs
 Window window = NUIApplication.GetDefaultWindow();
 window.KeyEvent += Window_KeyEvent;
 ```

-The method supports pressing the `Left`/`Right` keys, which switches the pagination indicator in the appropriate direction:
+The method supports pressing the `Left` or `Right` keys, which switches the pagination indicator in the appropriate direction:
 ```cs
 private void Window_KeyEvent(object sender, Window.KeyEventArgs e)
 {